timothypratley/power-turtle/resources/public/conj2017-slides.md

 ???

 * Nathan is one of the best coders I know.
-* But there's a barrier here, and it's hard to overcome even for him.
+* but there's a barrier here
 * we have all experienced this.
 * It's easy to forget or dismiss this barrier
-  - because these things seem mundane to us now.
+  - because these things seem mundane to us now...
-  - but can you recommend Clojure to a school student?
+  - but only a small target audience has the background to pick up our tools quickly

 ---